How much does buying and owning a boat cost?

 Storage and mooring

 An important but often overlooked element of owning a boat is properly storing it.
-Most people do not use their boat year-round, and you have to have somewhere to store your boat during the winter months.
+Most people do not use their boat year-round, so you must have somewhere to store your boat during the winter months.

 There are a variety of boat storage options.
 Indoor storage is more expensive because it offers tighter security and you do not have to worry about winterizing the boat to protect it from the elements.
 Outdoor storage is more cost-effective and can be more convenient in certain climates, but since your boat will be exposed, you’ll likely spend more on maintenance to keep it in good shape.

-Storing your boat in your garage or driveway is likely the cheapest option.
-However, you will likely have to buy a trailer and winterize the boat.
+While storing your boat in your garage or driveway is likely the cheapest option, you will likely have to buy a trailer and winterize the boat.
 Note that Homeowners Associations sometimes have rules about parking boats in driveways, so make sure you are allowed to do so before settling on this option.

 Storage option | Cost | Pros | Cons |